2017 Research Poster Showcase

 The project proposal is prepared in a fashion similar to a Hatch Project, but the project is presented by an experiment station director from one of the collaborating institutions to the regional experiment station directors for discussion and approval.
 Once approved by the regional experiment station directors association, the project is filed with USDA for approval.
 During this process, individual scientists are invited to participate in the project by the Executive Director of the regional experiment station directors.

-When new Multistate Projects are being established, or terminating projects are being revised, faculty will be invited to join.
+When new Multistate Projects are being established or terminating projects are being revised, faculty will be invited to join.
 E-mails will be sent to faculty informing them of new projects or revisions of projects.
 These e-mail notices include links to more information on particular projects.

 2. AAES faculty who are interested in participating in a Multistate Project must complete an Appendix E form on the NIMSS website.
 Involvement in any Multistate Projects must be approved by the Director of AAES.